Bumpy torus: Minimum B

 It was pointed out very early in the controlled fusion program that such a device has a natural instability in the magnetic field arrangement.
 In any area where there is convexity in the field, there is a natural tendency for the ions to want to move to the outside of their original trajectory when they undergo collision.
 As a result of this motion, they wander outwards through the confinement area.
 When enough ions do this in any particular area, their electric charge modifies the magnetic field in such a way to further increase the curvature, causing a runaway effect that results in the plasma pouring out of the confinement area.
 This issue became known as the interchange instability and was found to be endemic to all mirrors of the late 1950s.

-The interchange instability was caused by convex areas of magnetic fields, and it was quickly shown by researchers in the UK that the opposite was also true: in a concave field, with the plasma on the "inside" of the concavity, would be naturally stable.
+The interchange instability was caused by convex areas of magnetic fields, and it was quickly shown by researchers in the UK that the opposite was also true: a concave field, with the plasma on the "inside" of the concavity, would be naturally stable.
 This became known as the "minimum B configuration".
 Actually making such a field arrangement that does not leak fuel for other reasons is difficult, but by the mid-1960s several promising designs had emerged, notably the "tennis ball" or "baseball" configuration, and later, the yin-yang concept.
 All of these had the disadvantage of being much more complex, as well as larger for any given volume of plasma, which has a negative impact on the price performance of the design.